-(4) The amplitude of the curves near the blue arrows are weaker compared to near the red arrows, is not observed on the northern continental stations and its directionality is complicated, as seen in Figure 9d.
+(4) The amplitude of the curves near the blue arrows are weaker compared to near the red arrows, the peak is not observed on the northern continental stations and its directionality is complicated, as seen in Fig. 9(d).
 We believe that this peak also originates locally in shallow waters, probably off the southern Oregon coast.
-Even though this signal is not obviously evident in the azimuthal plots such as those in Figure 9, it may be indicated by precursory signals, which we discuss now.
+Even though this signal is not obviously evident in the azimuthal plots such as those in Fig. 9, it may be indicated by precursory signals, which we discuss now.

-Besides the SNR of the observed surface wave signals, clear systematic precursory arrivals are observed for many station pairs.
+In addition to the SNR of the observed surface wave signals, clear systematic precursory arrivals are observed for many station pairs.
 These observations produce complementary evidence about the location of some microseism sources.
-Figure 11 presents an example of such a precursory signal on the cross-correlation of the station-pair J42A-I05D.
+Fig. 11 presents an example of such a precursory signal on the cross-correlation of the station-pair J42A-I05D.
 Strong precursors appear near zero time on both the broadband and the primary microseism signals, but disappear when filtered into the secondary microseism band.
 Thus, such precursors are nearly entirely in the primary band.
-The time and duration of the precursor observed on this station pair is consistent with the source location identified by the blue ellipse in Figure 12a.
-Systematic observations on precursors from this source and 2 other source locations are presented in Figure 12 with two cross-correlation record sections centered at the continental stations B05D and I05D.
-All presented cross-correlations are between OBS and continental stations and are filtered in the period band 0.06 - 0.085 Hz (within the primary microseism band) in which the precursory signals are particularly strong.
+(The time and duration of the precursor observed on this station pair is consistent with the source location identified by the blue ellipse in Fig. 12a.)
+Systematic observations of precursors from this source and two other source locations are presented in Fig. 12 with two cross-correlation record sections centred at the continental stations B05D and I05D.
+All presented cross-correlations are between OBS and continental stations and are filtered in the period band 0.06-0.085 Hz (within the primary microseism band) where the precursory signals are particularly strong.